 The PTSA is immensely grateful to the contemporary and legacy artists of the internationally renowned David Zwirner Gallery who have contributed major works of art to benefit Ruth Asawa School of the Arts, to honor Ruth Asawa’s passionate advocacy for arts education in San Francisco’s public schools.

 Ruth Asawa worked for decades to bring public arts education to school children in San Francisco.
-Inspired by her arts education at Black Mountain College, she served on the San Francisco Arts Commission, established the Alvarado School Art Workshop that has evolved into the wide-reaching elementary and middle school arts education program SFartsED, and finally in 1982 achieved her dream of establishing a multi-disciplinary public arts high school in San Francisco.
+Inspired by her arts education at Black Mountain College, she served on the San Francisco Arts Commission, established the Alvarado School Art Workshop, and finally in 1982 achieved her dream of establishing a multi-disciplinary public arts high school in San Francisco.

 David Zwirner is a leading contemporary art gallery with locations in New York, Los Angeles, London, Paris, and Hong Kong.
 Representing more than seventy artists and estates, the gallery is known for presenting innovative, singular, and pioneering exhibitions across a wide range of media and genres.
 Active in both the primary and secondary markets, David Zwirner has played a key role in shaping the careers of many of today’s most influential artists and has maintained long-term representation of a wide-ranging, international group of artists.